MIPPL/nephele-org-website/public/content/developers/tutorials/how-to-mint-an-nft/index.md

 ## Step 1: Install Web3 {#install-web3}

 If you followed the first tutorial on creating your NFT smart contract, you already have experience using Ethers.js.
-Web3 is similar to Ethers, as it is a library used to make creating requests to the Ethereum blockchain easier.
+Web3 is similar to Ethers, as it is a library used to make creating requests to the Nephele blockchain easier.
 In this tutorial we’ll be using [Alchemy Web3](https://docs.alchemyapi.io/alchemy/documentation/alchemy-web3), which is an enhanced Web3 library that offers automatic retries and robust WebSocket support.

 In your project home directory run: